 4. No two figures are alike

 Each and every solider in the Terracotta Army is unique.
 Distinct facial features were added on with clay after the basic structures had been assembled.

 5. It’s regarded as The Eighth Wonder of the World

 In September 1987, the Terracotta Army was praised as the Eighth Wonder of the World by the former French President Jacques Chirac.

 He said: “There were Seven Wonders in the world, and the discovery of the Terracotta Army, we may say, is the eighth miracle of the world.
 No one who has not seen the pyramids can claim to have visited Egypt, and now I’d say that no one who has not seen these terracotta figures can claim to have visited China.”

 Since the discovery of the Terracotta Army, more than 8,000 soldiers, 130 chariots, and 670 horses have been unearthed.
 Terracotta musicians, acrobats, and concubines have also been found in recent pits as well as some birds, such as waterfowl, cranes, and ducks.

 There are four pits in total and so far, only three have been excavated.
 Qin Shi Huang’s mausoleum covers nearly 56 square kilometres, and most of it remains unearthed, so it’s likely that during the ongoing excavations, more terracotta figures will be discovered.

-A selection of the Terracotta Army will be exhibited at Liverpool’s World Museum from February to October 2018.
-It is the first time in three decades that the figures will be exhibited in the UK outside of London, and you can join us for a 2 or 4 day break to see them in all their glory, from only £69!
+A selection of the Terracotta Army is now being exhibited at Liverpool’s World Museum until October 2018.
+It is the first time in three decades that the figures have been exhibited in the UK outside of London, and you can join us for a 2 or 4 day break to see them in all their glory!